Profile

 Astronomy and Astrophysics:

 Radioactivity from supernovae and classical novae.
 Interstellar electron-positron annihilation; X-ray and gamma-ray spectroscopy of radioactivity from explosive nucleosynthesis events.
-Team member of the Compton Spectrometer and Imager (COSI), a NASA gamma-ray telescope mission planned for launch in 2025, and of ASTROGAM (proposed to ESA) and the Lunar Occultation Explorer (LOX; proposed to NASA.)
+Co-Investigator of the Compton Spectrometer and Imager (COSI), a NASA gamma-ray telescope mission planned for launch in 2027, and of other instruments proposed to NASA and ESA.

 Courses Taught